Wildlife Tours Sydney

 Kangaroo

 None of our iconic Sydney wildlife is more loved than our kangaroo.
 The beautiful and iconic Eastern Grey Kangaroo lives throughout the Eastern third of Australia.
 The kangaroo is the largest animal in the world to use jumping as its primary means of movement.
 Furthermore, it can only move forwards and has an advanced reproductive cycle, making it a beautiful animal to study.
-It is from the macropod (meaning big foot) family and grows up to about 160cm.
+Also, it is from the macropod (meaning big foot) family and grows up to about 160cm.
 Moreover, the best way to experience wild kangaroos is to book one of our Walking with Kangaroos Tours.
-It is one of our most popular Sydney wildlife tours.
+It is one of our most popular of our wildlife tours.
+One can also see them on our Walking with Wombats Tours.

 Wallaby

 The swamp wallaby is the smaller cousin to the Eastern Grey kangaroo and possibly the cutest of Sydney wildlife.
 It is also called the black or black tailed wallaby due to its blacker complexion especially around the paws, feet and tail as well as a squatter nose.
-It is found in a number of bushy southern, western, northern and northern beaches locations.
-They grow up to about 76 cm in height.
+Moreover, it is found in a number of bushy southern, western, northern and northern beaches locations.
+Furthermore, they grow up to about 76 cm in height.
 To see wallabies, join us on one of our Northern Beaches Tours.
 We can also arrange tours that specialise in finding wallabies.

 Flying Fox

 Our Flying Fox (aka Fruit Bat) is the largest of our city’s bats.
 There are three species of flying foxes in our city with the most common being the grey headed flying fox.
 It has a body length head to toe of up to 29 centimetres and a wingspan of up to a metre making it one of the world’s largest bats.
-It is easily distinguishable from other species of flying foxes by its grey fur down to its knees with a copper-rust coloured collar.
-Add a Sydney Flying Fox Tour to one of our other wildlife tours.
-We also sometimes see them on our Walking with Wild Wombats tour.
+It is also easily distinguishable from other species of flying foxes by its grey fur down to its knees with a copper-rust coloured collar.
+Add a Sydney Flying Fox Tour to one of our other Sydney wildlife tours.
+Also, we see them during summer months on our Walking with Wild Wombats tours.

 Goanna